 While doctors might prescribe medication (beta-blockers, ace inhibitors, etc) in either case, they may just advise people to make some lifestyle changes in the pre-hypertension stage.
 Moderate issues are often relieved when patients lose weight, sleep well or add some moderate exercise to their routine.
 If losing weight and changing a diet cannot resolve the issue, medications might help patients maintain their healthy blood pressure.

 Hypotension is the exact opposite of hypertension.
 It is a diagnosis made by doctors when an individual has abnormally low readings.
 This is usually defined as a reading below 90/60.
-While hypotension means low blood pressure, individuals with low readings do not always have a medical issue.
+While hypotension means low BP, individuals with low readings do not always have a medical issue.

 But for others it can be a symptom of a serious medical issue because they have lost blood or their heart is unable to pump blood efficiently.
 This means that their organs are not getting enough nutrients and oxygen.
 People with hypotension may experience symptoms like dizziness, fainting, blurred vision, or nausea.